Frequently Asked Questions

 4. Can I pay by instalments?

-Unfortunately, we are unable to offer instalments at the moment.
+Unfortunately, we are unable to offer the option of paying by instalments.

 5. How can I make payment and reserve a place?

-The simplest way is to reserve your place and pay in full online at www.kghypnobirthing.com.
-You can also call the office on 01264 535002.
+Reserve your place and pay in full online here.
 Your place is reserved when you make your payment.

-6. What if I want to repeat the course?
+6. What do I do if I want to repeat the course?

 When you have been teacher for a while it can be extremely helpful to repeat any or all of the modules.